jkrshw/jessek-blog/content/Posts/continuous-blog.md

   endpoint: jessek.co.nz.s3-website-ap-southeast-2.amazonaws.com
 ```

 Push the changes to master.
-After 5 mins your blog should be updated.
+After 5 mins your site should be updated.

 Why?
 ----

+Mostly I did this for fun and to brush up on some Continuous Delivery tools.
 I can't tell if I've made blogging more fun or more like work.
-The workflow is obviously not as seamless as an online editor such as Blogger.
-This makes it a little easier, and a lot better than building and uploading manually.
+The workflow is not as seamless as an online editor such as Blogger.
+This approach makes it a little easier, and a lot better than building and uploading manually.

 It's pretty slow too.
 The environment setup and build takes around 30 seconds and deploying to S3 adds another 4 minutes.
 I suspect this is because all articles, images and rollups are being re-deployed.
 Hopefully there is room for optimisation by not deploying artifacts that haven't been changed.

 For a blog with a lot of collaborates I think this could be a really cool workflow.
-Posts, corrections and edits can be submitted by anyone as a pull request and approved by a few select contributors.
-Using git as a source repo also provides traceability of edits, keeping everyone honest as history rewrites could be picked up by anyone with a clone.
+Posts, corrections and edits can be submitted by anyone as a pull request and approved by a contributors with write access to the repo.
+Using git as a source repo also provides traceability of edits.
+History rewrites can be picked up by anyone with a clone, keeping the writers honest.